ThePhD/future_cxx/papers/source/C - char16_t & char32_t string literals shall be UTF-16 & UTF-32.md

 ## "What, exactly, is in my String Literal?"

 The side-effect of the existing practice is that almost no existing implementation can or has been matching a potentially valid reading of §6.4.5 String literals, paragraph 6.
 According to the standard, each string literal matches the `mbrtoc16/32` or `mbstowcs` functions; this would imply that there is a translation-time encoding used, or that string literals are tied to an execution-time property.
 It is unclear whether there exists any implementation that, after compilation, inserts code that reacts to `setlocale` and transcodes all existing string literals to the new locale of the program.
-There does not seem to exists any interpreters that behave in this manner either.
+There does not seem to exist any interpreters that behave in this manner, either.

 The alternative explanation is that the encoding of the string is only determined at the point of creation, and that strings later in the program translation can be affected if they are created after a call to `setlocale`.
 This interpretation, while granting clemency to any vendor that has created strings with a fixed encoding even in an interpreter-like implementation, still presents the incredibly awkward problem that strings become a property of the translation of the program, and brings up very interesting consequences if an implementation allows for someone to set the encoding of their string literals in the middle of their program.
 This still runs the risk of not being identical to what `mbstowcs` or `mbrtoc16/32` do at program runtime, even if the program never calls `setlocale`.